10 Best Places to See Fall Foliage in Vermont

 6. Quechee State Park

 Quechee State Park is home to the breathtaking 165ft-deep Quechee Gorge, Vermont’s deepest ravine that was carved over 13,000 years ago by glacial activity.
 Flanked on both sides with maple trees, the gorge offers incredible fall foliage views above the Ottauquechee River.
-Visitors can access the Gorge via the 2.7-mile Quechee Gorge Trail and there is a campground within the state park for overnight stays.
+I recommend hiking the 2.7-mile Quechee Gorge Trail.
+There’s also a really nice campground if you want to stay a couple of days.

 Quechee Gorge // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.